 Practical implications: Our results reveal the social network structure of communities that tend to survive a long time.
 In summary, communities with a core-periphery structure, a high number of clusters, low clustering, low density, and low centralization tend to survive.
 These features can be used as criteria for checking the health of communities, and it may be useful for community administrators to monitor these features.
-Moreover, our findings may be useful for designing social bots [50] for activating communities.
+Moreover, our findings may be useful for designing social bots [55] for activating communities.
 If interventions by social bots can control the communication patterns of community members, it might be possible to increase the lifetime of communities.

-B. Limitations and Future Work
+5.2 Limitations and Future Work

 We recognize that there are some limitations of this study, and these suggest directions for future work.
 First, the generalizability of the results obtained in this study should be validated in future research.
+Our study design such as the observation period, the criteria for determining target communities, and method for constructing the social networks might affect the results.
+Validating our findings in different settings is an important work.
+The applicability of our findings in different types of communities should be also validated.
 Since different factors affect the success of different types of community [3], features affecting the success of Reddit communities may not have an effect in other communities.
-Moreover, the topics addressed in Reddit communities are highly diverse [35], [38], and features affecting growth and survival might differ by topic (e.g., the features affecting Q&A communities and those affecting sports news communities might be different).
+Moreover, the topics addressed in Reddit communities are highly diverse [37], [40], and features affecting growth and survival might differ by topic (e.g., the features affecting Q&A communities and those affecting sports news communities might be different).
 Exploring the relation between a community's topic and features affecting its growth and survival is an interesting future avenue of research.

 Second, the prediction accuracy of constructed models should be improved for practical use.
 Although we show that social network features are effective for predicting the survival of online communities, the accuracy is not high enough for practical scenarios.
-More features, such as linguistic [51] and inter-community [7], [16] features, should be incorporated to further improve the model.
+More features, such as intercommunity [7], [16] features, should be incorporated to further improve the model.